 The Cyclic Redundancy Check error occurs when the data being verified on the hard drive or optical disks is corrupt.

 Symptoms for this error code include program lock-ups, slow PC performance, inability to run and execute the desired program, system freeze and shutdown and startup issues.

 The Cyclic Redundancy Check error code occurs due to the following reasons:

-All these causes point towards registry issues and poor PC maintenance.
-Registry is the main database of the computer.
+All these causes points towards registry issues and poor PC maintenance.
+The registry is the main database of the computer.
 This part of the PC saves practically every activity you perform on it including activities like application installation and deletion and web browsing to name a few.

 With time and frequent PC usage, the files generated from every activity you execute on your system begin to load the registry.
 These include even the unnecessary files like junk files, internet files and files of applications that you’ve uninstalled.

 All these files overload the registry and acquire a lot of hard disk space.
 And when you don’t remove these files on your system, eventually it leads to file misconfiguration, cluttered disk, and registry corruption.